CartoonishVillain/VillainousHordeManager/README.md

 # VillainousHordeLibrary

- A library for folks who want to include Raid-like events!
+ Looking for the fabric version?
+Here it is!
+(It's essentially the same thing, but the example/test mod is different) A library for folks who want to include Raid-like events!

  This library is work in progress!
 Feel free to contribute!
 Please try to stay within the spec guidelines <Link here>.